+Planning Committee Report 22 August 2019

-- 6.19 The proposed tourist lodges are adjoined to the west by the residential property called Wentways.
+6.16 The proposed holiday let/tourist lodge use is adjoined to the west by the residential property called Wentways.
 Chegworth Lane from which the site is accessed runs past other neighbouring residential properties further to the west.
-The applicant occupies the property called 'The Bungalow' in Chegworth Lane.
 The site is relatively well screened from the neighbouring residential property by existing trees and hedgerow to the boundary.
-Further boundary hedgerow planting is indicated as part of the current application. - 6.20 The noise from the motorway and rail link has been raised in consultation responses.
-The proposed accommodation is located adjacent to existing houses and within an enclosed site at the bottom of the motorway embankment.
-An acoustic fence is located along the edge of the motorway in the vicinity of the application site.
-It is considered that due to this situation there would be no grounds to refuse planning permission in relation to noise disturbance.
-There has been no objection from the environmental health team. - 6.21 The proposal will not have any significant impact on residential amenity including in terms of noise and disturbance.
-The proposal is of modest scale in terms of the use and the buildings (six huts for a maximum of 12 people), the buildings are separate and screened from the neighbouring residential property and with existing and proposed trees and hedgerow planting.
+Further boundary hedgerow planting is indicated as part of the current application.

+6.17 The proposal will not have any significant impact on residential amenity including in terms of noise and disturbance.
+The proposal is of modest scale in terms of the use and the buildings (six huts for a maximum of 12 people), the buildings are separate and screened from the neighbouring residential property and with existing and proposed trees/hedgerow planting.